sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 ```

 <div class="l-sub-section" markdown="1">
-  Want to see it fail?
-In the `HeroService`, reset the api endpoint to a bad value.
-Afterward, remember to restore it.
+  To create a failure scenario, reset the api endpoint to a bad value in `HeroService`.
+Ensure that the api endpoint is restored to its original value.

 </div>

 <div id="create"></div><div id="update"></div>
 ## Send data to the server  {#post}

-So far you've seen how to retrieve data from a remote location using an HTTP service.
-Now you'll add the ability to create new heroes and save them in the backend.
+This page describes the functionality to create new heroes and save them in the code.

-You'll write a method for the `HeroListComponent` to call, a `create()` method, that takes
+Create a method for the `HeroListComponent` to call a `create()` method.
+This method takes
-just the name of a new hero.
-It begins like this:
+the name of a new hero.The following code sample explains this scenario:

 <?code-excerpt "lib/src/toh/hero_service.dart (create-sig)"?>
 ```
   Future<Hero> create(String name) async {
 ```

-To implement it, you must know the server's API for creating heroes.
+To implement this scenario, the user must know the  server's API for creating heroes.
 [This sample's data server](/angular/tutorial/toh-pt6#simulate-the-web-api) follows typical REST guidelines.
-It expects a [`POST`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5) request
+A [`POST`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5) request must be created
 at the same endpoint as `GET` heroes.
-It expects the new hero data to arrive in the body of the request,
+The new hero data should arrive in the body of the request,
 structured like a `Hero` entity but without the `id` property.
-The body of the request should look like this:
+The following code sample shows the body of the request:

 <?code-excerpt?>
 ```javascript
   { "name": "Windstorm" }
 ```

-The server generates the `id` and returns the entire `JSON` representation
+The server generates the `id` and returns the `JSON` representation
-of the new hero including its generated id.
-The hero arrives tucked inside a response object
+of the new hero including the generated id.
+The hero is inside a response object
 with its own `data` property.

-Now that you know how the API works, implement `create()` as follows:
+ `create()` is implemented as follows:

 <?code-excerpt "lib/src/toh/hero_service.dart (create)" title?>
 ```